Cored product codes for quantum self-correction in three dimensions: Code deformation for geometrically local embedding

-Our proposal is to ``mediate'' long-range stabilizer connections by replacing them with classical repetition codes, as described in the main text.
-By scaling the number of auxiliary physical qubits with the length of the connection, all stabilizers involved in the decomposition are local; the scaling of the block length of the code is chosen specifically in Secs.~\ref{sec:cored_locality} and \ref{sec:finite_temp/codes} to take into account these additional qubits.
-Unfortunately naively introducing auxiliary qubits to the quantum code in this way does not preserve stabilizer commutation; we therefore propose a specific protocol for modifying one of the classical factors to enable a local embedding of the product code.
+Our proposal is to ``mediate'' long-range stabilizer connections by replacing them with auxiliary error-correcting codes, as mentioned in the main text.
+The scaling of the block length of the code, as specified in Secs.~\ref{sec:cored_locality} and \ref{sec:finite_temp/codes}, takes into account these additional qubits.
+Because naively introducing auxiliary qubits to the quantum code in this way does not preserve stabilizer commutation, we propose a concrete protocol for instead modifying one of the classical factors to enable a local embedding of the product code.

-The chief decision that must be made is that of the orientation of the three-dimensional folded manifold on which to project the product code.
-Restricting ourselves to modifying the factor codes constrains the possible orientations of the three-dimensional manifold in that two of its basis directions must generate one complete subspace, and the corresponding classical code is not modified.
-The manifold projects to a folded one-dimensional curve in the orthogonal subspace, which we are free to align in such a way as to minimally interfere with the memory, so long as its shape does not generate nonlocal connections of a longer range than can be tolerated by the choice of block size, as described in Sec.~\ref{sec:cored_locality}.
+The chief decision that must be made is that of the orientation of the three-dimensional folded manifold.
+Restricting ourselves to modifying the factor codes constrains its possible orientations in that two of its basis directions must generate one complete subspace, and the associated classical code is not modified.
+The manifold projects to a folded one-dimensional curve in the orthogonal subspace, which we are free to align in such a way as to minimally interfere with the memory, so long as its shape does not generate nonlocal connections of a longer range than can be tolerated by the block length, as described in Sec.~\ref{sec:cored_locality}.

+Recall that in the instances described in Sec.~\ref{sec:finite_temp/codes}, the slead code is generated by selecting a vector $\bm t \in \R^2$ for the half-space condition.
+For concreteness, suppose the space-filling curve contains the entire subspace associated with classical pinwheel code $\omega_2$, and takes the form of a sinusoid in the subspace associated with classical pinwheel code $\omega_1$, as illustrated in Fig.~\ref{fig:cored_locality} with phase direction parallel to $\bm t$.
+Now the projection effectively introduces ``cuts'' in $\omega_1$ in the orthogonal amplitude direction $\bm t^\perp$, and any parity checks involving qubits across these cuts become long-ranged.